mesham/epython/docs/tutorial3.md

 if coreid()==0: print "Completed in "+its+" iterations, RNorm="+norm
 ```

-Copy this into a file named *jacobi.py* and execute *epython jacobi.py* (it is also provided in *examples/jacobi.py*), you will see something like:
+Copy this into a file named *jacobi.py* and execute *epython jacobi.py* (it is also provided in *examples/jacobi.py*), this will execute over all 16 Epiphany cores and you will see something like:

 ```
 [device 0] RNorm is 1.000000 at 0 iterations